polkastarter/random-seed-prevrandao/README.md

 ### requestRandomWords(string projectNameString)

-Request a random number from a Chainlink VRF oracle.
+Request a random number.

 Only accounts with `RANDOM_REQUESTER_ROLE` can request a random number.

 ### getRandomNumber(string projectNameString) public view returns (uint256)

-Using the same parameter as for `requestRandomWords`, about 1-2 minutes later, the 256 Bit random number can be read.
+Using the same parameter as for `requestRandomWords`, about ~TBD minutes later, the 256 Bit random number can be read.

 ### getScheduleRequest(string projectNameString) public view returns (RandomRequest)